Jump to topic

 Symptoms of periodontitis range from mild to extreme and can include:

-Scaling and root planing involves the removal of plaque, hardened tartar (calculus), and stains from a patient’s teeth and roots.
+Scaling and root planing involves the removal of plaque, hardened tartar (calculus), and stains from a patient’s teeth and tooth roots.
 The cost of scaling and root planing (deep cleanings) depends on the dentist’s location and whether or not the patient has insurance.

 Your dentist typically separates the procedure into two appointments.
 During the first appointment, they clean the upper and lower quadrants of one side of your mouth.
 Then the other two quadrants are cleaned in the second appointment.